X-LANCE/AniTalker/README.md

 [See More Hubert Cases](md_docs/more_hubert_cases_audio_only.md)

+- You only need to configure two items: `test_image_path` (the image you want to drive) and `test_audio_path` (the audio to drive the image).
+Other parameters like pose and eye blink are all sampled from the model!

 - The generated video of this sample will be saved to [outputs/monalisa_hubert/monalisa-monalisa.mp4](outputs/monalisa_hubert/monalisa-monalisa.mp4).

 - For Pose Controllable Hubert Cases, see [more_hubert_cases_pose_only](md_docs/more_hubert_cases_pose_only.md).